matt-ebrahim/biomap/README.md

 - **Max sequence length**: 64 tokens
 - **Evaluation**: Every epoch with early stopping

+**Note**: Trained models are not included in the git repository due to size constraints.
+You need to train the model first using the training script above.

 #### Inference

 Use the trained model to rank MONDO candidates: